1920 London: Plot

+Shivangi reveals to Jai that Shivangi's father would have killed Jai if Shivangi didn't agree to falsely imprison Jai.

+After hearing the truth, Jai agress to help.
+Jai traps the ghost in a bottle and buries the bottle in a graveyard but the ghost escapes and attacks Jai.

-Jai prepares his final assault on the witch.
-Jai invokes his own spiritual master through a letter.
-The master chastises Jai for acting in haste and then regretfully says that the witch will not leave without taking a soul.
-The master directs Jai to an abandoned church where he receives a set of charmed Celtic daggers.
-Jai prepares a charm to attack the witch.
-He enters the witch's realm through a mirror and recovers the amulet.
-The witch attacks ferociously and is about to stop Shivangi when Jai smashes the mirror, closing the portal and trapping himself in the realm, so Shivangi can burn the amulet and free her husband.
-Shivangi sees Jai smile peacefully from a last shattered piece of the mirror before it breaks as Veer comes to life.
-After two weeks, Veer and Shivangi find the letter of correspondence between Jai and his master.
-Jai had offered his soul so Veer could be freed.
-Veer is touched and places Jai's photograph upon his mantelpiece as the film ends.
+Jai meets and asks help from his Guru.
+Jai's guru regretfully says that the ghost will not leave without taking a soul.
+Jai's guru directs Jai to an abandoned church where Jai and Shivaangi receive a pair of knives.
+Jai enters the other realm through a mirror.
+The ghost attacks Jai which also affects the real world.
+Jai recovers the locket and throws the locket to Shivangi through the mirror.
+Jai smashes the mirror to close the portal which traps Jai in the other realm.
+Shivangi burns the locket which destroys the ghost and Veer comes back to normal.
+Shivangi sees Jai smile peacefully from a shard of the mirror before the shard breaks.
+After two weeks, Veer and Shivangi find the letter from Jai.
+Jai had offered Jai's soul so Veer could be freed.
+Veer is touched and places Jai's photograph on a shelf along with other photos.